echometerain/Ampter/README.md

 # Ampter
 Audio Mastering Painter, an app that lets you paint on sound.
-- Dragging your mouse across the spectrogram will apply your chosen effect onto the region you selected
-- Try selecting `Gain` in the effects menu, set `gain_db` to `20`, draw on the spectrogram, and hear what it sounds like

 ---
 ![image](https://github.com/echometerain/Ampter/assets/70437021/12fae264-0db4-43e6-b3ee-d0ee6431c5c7)
+- Dragging your mouse across the spectrogram will apply your chosen effect onto the region you selected
+- Try to select `Gain` in the effects menu, set `gain_db` to `20`, draw on the spectrogram, and hear what it sounds like

 ---
 ![image](https://github.com/echometerain/Ampter/assets/70437021/992a6be4-7638-4959-87e5-f33b800d87a9)